Position Available at Celignis

 Deadline for Application

-We intend to apply for national research council funding to part-fund the position.
-The deadline for this application is March, meaning that we need to choose a suitable candidate by Feb 24th 2018.
+We intend to apply for Irish funding to fund the position.
+The deadline for this application is April, meaning that we need to choose a suitable candidate by the end of March 2018.

 If you have relevant experience and qualifications please contact Dan Hayes on 061 518 440 or email a cover letter, explaining how you fulfil the requirements, and an up-to-date CV to email@example.com.